arthuro555/arthuro555/README.md

 - My favorite languages are Rust & TypeScript.
 - I believe JSX is the ultimate templating method 😤
 - I love Kubernetes!
+- I love working on complex, local-first, and accessible frontends ✨

 ### About me:

 I was born in Paris.
-I grew up in Germany, and now I'm 20 and failing my Bachelors at [KIT University](https://www.kit.edu/).
+I grew up in Germany, and now I'm 20 and dropped out of my Bachelors at [KIT University](https://www.kit.edu/).
-When not programming, I help moderating a few communities and I also like cooking (even though I am not skilled at it 😅).
+When not programming, I help moderating a few communities, I host and maintain instances of software for numerous causes, and I actively participate in associations like the [Entropia e.V](https://entropia.de) and [Flux HSG](https://flux-ka.de).
 I really like open source software.
-Although I do not contribute to many software aside from GDevelop, I have plenty of my own 💪
-I am a member of Entropia e.V., a regional instance of Germany's Chaos Computer Club.
+I contributed a lot to GDevelop, and I made plenty of my own 💪 I am a member of Entropia e.V., a regional instance of Germany's Chaos Computer Club and organiser of the GPN.
+💖 Antifa :3